pragya-bansal/rep/README.md

-heloothis is the read me
+this is the updated read me file